galaxyproject/galaxy-hub/content/news/2024-07-08-pathogfair-preprint/index.md

 ---
-title: "New Preprint: PathoGFAIR: a collection of FAIR and adaptable (meta)genomics workflows for (foodborne) pathogens detection and tracking"
+title: "New Preprint: PathoGFAIR, a collection of FAIR and adaptable (meta)genomics workflows for (foodborne) pathogens detection and tracking"
 date: '2024-07-08'
 tags: [paper]
 supporters: